LucasEZ/StarlingCycle-GUI/README.md

 ![Image text](example2.png)

 If you want to delete the saved functions press the button close.
 This one will delete all the functions and equations that have been saved.
-The buttons "color and grid" and "legend" allow you to set up the configuration related to the background and labels.
+The buttons "color and grid" and "legend" allow you to set up the configuration related to the grid, background and labels.
 When you set a style, you will set it for all your saved functions.

 # Fit equation instruction

 The first step is to load the csv or xlsx file with the experimental data.
 Before loading, you can configure the names of the columns, the NA values ​​and the name of the spreadsheet to be read.
 To set the NA values ​​and the column names, you must write them separated by commas.
 If the program finds a NA value, it will remove the entire row.
 If you do not want to analyze the values of one particular column, you can name it as False\d (ex: False1, False2).
 You cannot name two columns with the same name.
 The data inside the file will be displayed in a top panel and also a configuration panel will be generated, where you can set up the fit parameters.
 The equation field follows the same instructions as the Plotter.
 The adjustment variables can be written as nx inside the equation(ex. n1, n2, n3).
 The Seed values ​​must be  introduced separated by commas.
 If you add less seed values than variables, the rest of the variables will take 1 as seed value.
 The range of x and y must be equal in size.
 There are two types of data allowed: "values" ​​or "datetime".
 If ‘values' ​​is taken, the column can be set to "int" or "float" by typing int or float. if "datetime" is taken, you can type the format you want in the empty field next to this one (see datetime formats in https://docs.python.org/3/library/datetime.html).